coleifer/peewee/docs/peewee/querying.rst

 ------------------------

 Peewee supports the inclusion of common table expressions (CTEs) in all types of queries.
+CTEs may be useful for:

+* Factoring out a common subquery.
+* Grouping or filtering by a column derived in the CTE's result set.
+* Writing recursive queries.

 To declare a :py:class:`Select` query for use as a CTE, use :py:meth:`~SelectQuery.cte` method, which wraps the query in a :py:class:`CTE` object.
 To indicate that a :py:class:`CTE` should be included as part of a query, use the :py:meth:`Query.with_cte` method, passing a list of CTE objects.

+Simple Example
+^^^^^^^^^^^^^^

 For an example, let's say we have some data points that consist of a key and a floating-point value.
-We wish to, for each distinct key, find the values that were above-average for that key.
+Let's define our model and populate some test data:

 .. code-block:: python